One of the most peculiar buildings in all of Europe can be found in Paris.

 The young architects appeared in the Élysée Palace as a bunch of bearded hippies with wide pants and rainbow coloured Mickey Mouse t-shirts.
 On the other hand, all the politicians, as expected, appeared spick and span with freshly polished shoes, suits and ties.

-So it was funny to see that one of guys in the architect’s entourage also wore a suit and tie, dressed exactly the same as the politicians.
+So it was funny to see that one of the guys in the architect’s entourage also wore a suit and tie, dressed the same as the politicians.

 George Pompidou‘s reaction to that guy?